China Automotive Systems (NASDAQ:CAAS) Earns Buy Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of China Automotive Systems (NASDAQ:CAAS – Get Rating) in a research note released on Sunday morning.
-The firm issued a buy rating on the auto parts company’s stock.
+StockNews.com assumed coverage on shares of China Automotive Systems (NASDAQ:CAAS – Get Rating) in a research report issued to clients and investors on Monday.
+The firm set a “buy” rating on the auto parts company’s stock.

-Separately, Zacks Investment Research cut shares of China Automotive Systems from a buy rating to a hold rating in a report on Friday, January 14th.
+Separately, Zacks Investment Research downgraded China Automotive Systems from a “buy” rating to a “hold” rating in a report on Friday, January 14th.

-Several hedge funds and other institutional investors have recently modified their holdings of CAAS.
-Zacks Investment Management acquired a new position in shares of China Automotive Systems during the third quarter valued at about $33,000.
-MARSHALL WACE ASIA Ltd acquired a new position in shares of China Automotive Systems during the third quarter valued at about $43,000.
-Virtu Financial LLC acquired a new position in shares of China Automotive Systems during the fourth quarter valued at about $56,000.
-Morgan Stanley grew its holdings in shares of China Automotive Systems by 3,918.7% during the second quarter.
-Morgan Stanley now owns 12,056 shares of the auto parts company’s stock valued at $59,000 after buying an additional 11,756 shares during the last quarter.
-Finally, Invesco Ltd. lifted its position in shares of China Automotive Systems by 21.6% during the third quarter.
-Invesco Ltd. now owns 21,611 shares of the auto parts company’s stock valued at $70,000 after purchasing an additional 3,834 shares in the last quarter.
-Hedge funds and other institutional investors own 3.24% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Zacks Investment Management purchased a new position in China Automotive Systems during the 3rd quarter worth $33,000.
+Morgan Stanley increased its holdings in shares of China Automotive Systems by 3,918.7% in the 2nd quarter.
+Morgan Stanley now owns 12,056 shares of the auto parts company’s stock valued at $59,000 after acquiring an additional 11,756 shares during the period.
+MARSHALL WACE ASIA Ltd purchased a new position in shares of China Automotive Systems in the 3rd quarter valued at $43,000.
+Virtu Financial LLC purchased a new position in shares of China Automotive Systems in the 4th quarter valued at $56,000.
+Finally, Invesco Ltd. increased its holdings in shares of China Automotive Systems by 21.6% in the 3rd quarter.
+Invesco Ltd. now owns 21,611 shares of the auto parts company’s stock valued at $70,000 after acquiring an additional 3,834 shares during the period.
+Institutional investors own 3.24% of the company’s stock.

 China Automotive Systems, Inc is a holding company, which engages in the manufacture and sale of automotive products, through its subsidiaries.
 It operates through the following geographical segments: Henglong, Jiulong, Shenyang, Wuhu, Hubei Henglong, Henglong KYB, and Other Entities.
 It also supplies power steering systems and component.